-Neil heads the Gilbert + Tobin Mergers and Acquisitions (M&A) team in the Melbourne office.
-He is also a member of Gilbert + Tobin’s board of partners.
+Neil heads the Gilbert + Tobin Mergers and Acquisitions (M&A) team in Melbourne, is co-head of the Corporate group of the firm and is a member of Gilbert + Tobin’s board of partners.

-Neil is also a member of the Australian Government's Takeovers Panel (the Panel is a peer review body that regulates public company control transactions and is the primary forum for resolving disputes about takeovers).
+Neil is also a member of the Australian Government's Takeovers Panel (the peer review body that regulates public company control transactions and is the primary forum for resolving takeover disputes).

 Best Lawyers named him Melbourne’s Corporate Lawyer of the Year and M&A Lawyer of the Year in 2013 and 2012.